rem1niscence/canopy/store/README.md

 - `RevIterator(prefix []byte) (IteratorI, ErrorI)`: Creates a reverse iterator over byte-wise lexicographically sorted key-value pairs that start with the given prefix.

-Note that all operations within `TxnWrapper` are neither committed nor rolled back directly, as `TxnWrapper` operates within the broader transaction scope managed by the `Store` struct, which handles the final commit or rollback decisions.

 #### Key prefixing

-All keys in `TxnWrapper` are automatically prefixed with a unique identifier (e.g., "s/" for state store, "c/" for commitment store) to achieve two main purposes:
+All keys in `Txn` are automatically prefixed with a unique identifier (e.g., "s/" for state store, "c/" for commitment store) to achieve two main purposes:

 1. **Data Isolation**: Each component (`StateStore`, `StateCommitStore`, `Indexer`) maintains its own